Charles de Tricornot de Rose: First World War

-Shortly after the outbreak of the First World War in August 1914 de Rose was appointed to command the French Army's 12th aircraft squadron.
-In November he was appointed commander of aviation with the 5th Army.
-De Rose was one of the first to recognise the role dedicated fighter aircraft would play in war; they had hitherto been used mainly for reconnaissance.
-He organised France's first fighter squadron (the 12th Squadron), dedicated to attacking opposing aircraft, in spring 1915, though some of his comrades doubted it would prove useful.
+Shortly after the outbreak of the First World War in August 1914 de Rose was appointed to command the French Army's 12th Aircraft Squadron (Escadrille N 12).
+By this point he had been promoted to captain and, with Sergeant Roland Garros, resumed his experiments with aircraft-mounted weaponry, with trials of machine guns that fired through the propellor.
+In November Tricornot de Rose was appointed commander of aviation with the 5th Army (Ve Armée).
+Tricornot de Rose was one of the first to recognise the role dedicated fighter aircraft would play in war; they had hitherto been used mainly for reconnaissance.
+In Spring 1915 he organised the 12th Squadron as a unit dedicated to attacking enemy aircraft, becoming France's first fighter squadron.
+There was opposition from some French aviation officers who doubted the usefulness of such a unit.

-De Rose's fighter squadron was equipped with six two-seater Morane-Saulnier aircraft, which was then the fastest and most manoeuvrable in French service.
+Tricornot de Rose's fighter squadron was equipped with six two-seater Morane-Saulnier L aircraft, which was then the fastest and most manoeuvrable in French service.
 Nine of his twelve pilots and gunner/observers were drawn from the cavalry.
 Initially attacks were made by swooping onto the enemy from high altitude and shooting at them with a rifle from a range of 10 m.
 The unit's first kill was made on 1 April 1915 and by the end of the summer they had accounted for four German aircraft.
 Performance improved after the introduction of machine gun–equipped single-seater aircraft.
-De Rose was appointed an Officer of the Legion d'honneur on 13 July 1915.
+Tricornot de Rose was appointed an Officer of the Legion d'honneur on 13 July 1915.

 Verdun

-During the start of the Battle of Verdun French commander Philippe Pétain found himself suffering due to losses of reconnaissance aircraft.
-He summoned de Rose and granted him authority to do what was necessary to secure the skies, telling him "de Rose, sweep the sky for me!
+At the beginning of the Battle of Verdun in February 1916, the French commander Philippe Pétain found his operations hampered due to losses of reconnaissance aircraft.
+He summoned Tricornot de Rose, by then a commandant (major), and granted him authority to do what was necessary to secure air superiority, telling him "de Rose, sweep the sky for me!
 I am blind! ...
 If we are chased out of the sky, then, it is simple, Verdun will be lost".